We are thrilled to receive guidance from experienced strategic advisors.

 The advisory board provides Kiron’s management with strategic advice and plays an accountability role vis-à-vis the managing directors.
 Consequently, it functions as a system of checks and balances to ensure that our financial decision-making is in accordance with Kiron’s overall vision of helping refugees gain access to higher education.

 The board also has the authority to vote on long-term investment decisions and the legal responsibility to approve annual forecasting and the annual financial report.
 We are very grateful to have earned the support of outstanding professionals with experience in the fields of higher education, management and migration politics who are willing to dedicate their time and knowledge to help Kiron reach its goals.

-Tim Göbel, a graduate in economics, is managing director of the Schöpflin Stiftung.
+Tim Göbel, a graduate in economics, is Executive Director of the Schöpflin Stiftung.
 Previously, he was a member of the founding team of Zeppelin University in Friedrichshafen for 12 years, during eight of which he served as vice president of the university.

 “The Schöpflin Stiftung supports Kiron not just financially, but also ideologically and in the advisory board, because Kiron’s educational model not only provides access to education for thousands of refugees, but also fosters integration into society.”

 Esra Kücük is head of the Kiron Advisory Board.